 How Acupuncture Helps People Stop Snoring

-Acupuncture can treat sinusitis and allergic reactions, which cause snoring.
+Stimulating acupuncture points can treat sinusitis and allergic reactions

 Acupuncture stops snoring by opening blocked nasal passages

 “Acupuncture can help open nasal passages for patients who have chronic allergies, and help re-establish balance within the systems of energy in the body,” says licensed acupuncturist Beth Kohn of the Henry Ford Health System in Detroit, MI.

 “To help people stop snoring, I recommend a daily sinus wash using warm water, epsom salt and perhaps a diluted grapefruit seed extract solution.
 I may use traditional Chinese herbal remedies to help balance the underlying patterns related to the chronic inflammation.
 I also review their diets to see if decreasing certain mucus producing foods (eg, dairy products and others) helps improve their health.”